SchoolOfCode/w9_frontend-project-chris-angels/README.md

-Project Name & Pitch
-Example:
-TweetWorld

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+#BOOTCAMP ADIUTOR

+A centralised database for bootcampers to take notes, share resources, and receive help with a built in debugging tool.
+Built with React, JavaScript, Material UI, Auth0 and Css.
+Tested with jest, supertest and cypress.

 Project Status
-(only necessary if incomplete)

-Example:
 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Users can view and add entries to their diary, look for resources on specific topics, use the panic button to debug their code step by step and be given a list of names of people that are happy to help with a given topic.

 Project Screen Shots